This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I had a vision to place the PVC Christmas tree within the window frame — because who doesn’t love a window tree?

-NOTE: There is a definite disclaimer about this PVC tree, which I would like to share with you should you consider building one.
+NOTE: There is a disclaimer about this PVC tree, which I would like to share with you — should you consider building one.
 The project was a big and messy job that required cutting and sanding the PVC pipe.
-It took a lot more time and PVC pipe than I had initially anticipated.
+It took more time and PVC pipe than I had initially anticipated.
 The tree would have also been quite costly if I had to buy all the PVC pipe new or acquire any new tools or supplies to get the job done.
-I was fortunate to have access to all the materials and resources — with the exception of one 10-foot x 3-inch PVC pipe from Home Depot that cost $20.
+I was fortunate to have access to lots of random sized PVC pipes and tools — with the exception of one 10-foot x 3-inch PVC pipe from Home Depot that cost $20.

 I ended up using about 25 total feet of various diameters of PVC pipe for this project.